toitware/examples/sensors/photoresistor/README.md

 # Photoresistor example

-This example prints whether the lighting level is above the threshold.
+This example prints whether the lighting level is above a given threshold.

 ## Running the example